dealingwith/daniel-industries/_posts/2025-02-21-the-attention-economy-monetizes-our-fear-of-boredom.md

 > You're kind of removing those distractions that are constantly pecking at you, how many places in our culture and society, do you kind of sit quietly, and meditate for an hour or two hours, whatever it might be.

-> So I'm not using this to proselytize, but I'm just very interested in---even for listeners who aren't religious, what the age of attention, the attention economy is doing to our souls.
+> So I'm not using this to proselytize, but I'm just very interested in -- even for listeners who aren't religious, what the age of attention, the attention economy is doing to our souls.
 What kind of people is the attention economy creating?

 Chris Hayes:

-> ...I think like a religion is like an ancient technology for managing attention...And I think that Catholic Christian or Jewish prayer or Muslim prayer are all different forms of sustained attention on something seeking communion past yourself, a way of sort of ordering the structure of your inner life towards a productive purpose and towards an elevated purpose.
+> ...I think religion is an ancient technology for managing attention...And I think that Catholic Christian or Jewish prayer or Muslim prayer are all different forms of sustained attention on something seeking communion past yourself, a way of sort of ordering the structure of your inner life towards a productive purpose and towards an elevated purpose.

 Matthew Sitman: